 All voluntary roles that are ‘contributing to a business carried out for profit’ will require a permit and this applies even if the profit is used to finance charitable works.

-For example: a young person volunteering in a charity shop, where the young person is volunteering in a retail environment, even if the proceeds are used for charitable causes will need a permit.
+For example: a young person working as a volunteer in a charity shop – a retail environment – will need a permit, even if the proceeds are used for charitable causes.

 For more information email our child employment team at: firstname.lastname@example.org or call on 01483 517838.